WordPress/blogger-importer/readme.txt

 = The comments don't have avatars =

 This is a known limitation of the data that is provided from Blogger.
-The Wordpress system uses Gravatar to provide the images for the comment avatars.
+The WordPress system uses Gravatar to provide the images for the comment avatars.
 This relies the email of the person making the comment.
-Blogger does not provide the email address in the data feed so Wordpress does not display the correct images.
+Blogger does not provide the email address in the data feed so WordPress does not display the correct images.
 You can manually update or script change to the comment email addresses to work around this issue.

 = It does not seem to be processing the images =

 The most common reasons for this are lack of memory and timeouts, these should appear in your error log.
 Also check you've not run out of disk space on your server.
-Because Wordpress stores the files in multiple resolutions one image might take up as much as 250kb spread across 5 files of different sizes.
+Because WordPress stores the files in multiple resolutions one image might take up as much as 250kb spread across 5 files of different sizes.

 = How do I make the images bigger or smaller? / My images are fuzzy =